What Is a Modern Feminist? Exploring Definitions and Debates

 The Role of Social Media in Feminism Today

-Social media serves as both a tool for progress and a battleground for debates in modern feminism.
+Social media is said to be a tool for progress and a battle ground for debates in modern day feminism.

 How is social media reshaping feminist movements?